-- The projects will consist of hardware construction and firmware development and it is expected that it will take approximately 80 hours to complete in total. - Mini projects are individual assignments.
-Discussing mini project topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - Projects teams will consist of 1 or 2 students.
-Discussing project topics is allowed, but the submissions must be unique to the team.
-Sharing of code is not allowed. - An interim deadline for hardware construction will apply.
+- The project will consist of hardware construction and software development and it is expected that it will take approximately 40 hours to complete in total. - Project and lab teams will consist of 1 or 2 students.
+Projects are unique to each team.